kuc2477/dl-library-pros-cons/README.md

 - Use loadcaffe to load pretrained Caffe model (only works for certain types of networks)
 - Lots of other useful packages: torch,cudnn, torch-hdf5, lua-cjson, cltorch, clnn, torch-autograd, fbcunn (FFT conv, Multi GPU, Data Parallelism + Model Parallelism)

-### Workflow
-1. Preprocess data: Use Python script to dump data to HDF5
-2. Train model in Lua / Torch: Read and train from HDF5 file, save trained model to your disk.
-3. Use trained model.
-Often with evaluation script.

 ### Pros / Cons
 - (-) Lua
 - (-) Less plug-and-play than Caffe